In recent years, "Adaptive Surfing," which allows people with disabilities to enjoy surfing, has been gaining global attention.

 - Interaction events with local residents

-Through these activities, JAPAN OPEN has greatly contributed to the promotion of para surfing in Japan.
+Through these activities, the JAPAN OPEN has significantly contributed to the spread of para surfing in Japan.

 Reference: Japan Adaptive Surfing Association|Japan Adaptive Surfing Association

-The reasons why adaptive surfing is gaining global attention are mainly as follows:
+The reasons why adaptive surfing is gaining worldwide attention are mainly as follows:

 - It is highly valued as an inclusive sport

-- It has high competitiveness as a parasport
+- It has a high level of competitiveness as a para-sport

 - It is expected to have mental health and rehabilitation benefits